wes-chen/build-a-website/lesson-09/README.md

-# Add pages to your website
+# Make a navbar

-This page will have content soon
+This page will have content soon.